leshill/covid-19-visualization/README.md

 choice of `logN` seems a reasonable compromise to show incremental jumps as the numbers increase, particularly at the smaller end of the scale.

-Disclaimer: I am not a data scientist or an epidemiologist.
+Disclaimer: I am not a data scientist nor am I an epidemiologist.

 ### What about the data for Kansas City and New York City?